 Acute appendicitis typically occurs when a blockage in the appendix’s lining causes a bacterial infection, which in turn leads to inflammation.
 Left untreated, the appendix can rupture, spreading bacteria throughout the abdomen—a medical emergency that can be life threatening.
 Anyone can develop acute appendicitis, but it’s most common in younger people between ages 10 and 30.

-Symptoms of Acute Appendicitis
+Acute Appendicitis Symptoms

 Despite the seriousness of this problem, symptoms of appendicitis usually start out fairly mild.
 Over time, they can become severe.
 Watch for symptoms such as: